gamel/gamel/README.md

     ~ compile
   ```

 Nice-to-have features
 ---------------------
-+ is
-+ convert to native code using latest Java features
++ ownership checking (i.e. if 'foo has 'bar then ...)
-+ arrays
++ arrays of instances or scenes
-+ compatibility with Java
++ full compatibility with Java
-+ tests

 Developers
 ----------
-+ Mark Mansi
 + Tianyu Cheng
 + Benjamin Lin
++ Mark Mansi